Ceven8498/Note-Taker/README.md

 Then run the server, type into your Terminal.
 <pre>Node server.js</pre>

-and then open http://localhost:3001 in your browswer.
+and then open http://localhost:3001 in your browser.
+Also it is deployed on Heroku

 <h2>Links</h2>
 Heroku: https://git.heroku.com/notetaker98.git